meowwtama/tp/docs/DeveloperGuide.md

 2. Library manager enters the command.
 3. MyBookshelf searches for library users whose names matches any of the provided keyword(s).
 4. MyBookshelf returns a list of library users matching at least one keyword.
-5. Library manager reviews the list of library users returned by the search.
+5. Library manager views the list of library users returned by the search.

 ***Use case ends***

 #### Extensions:
 * *a.
-At any time, Library manager chooses to cancel the finding of library user.<br>
+At any time, Library manager chooses to cancel the finding process of library users.<br>
     * *a1.
 Library manager clears the command line using the backspace key.<br>

   ***Use case ends.***